smcod25/Face-Recognition/README.md

 The system detects faces, extracts embeddings using FaceNet, and saves the average embedding.

 2. Recognizing Faces
-Upload an image containing one or more faces.
+Upload an image containing an image of a person.

 The system compares detected face embeddings against stored ones using cosine similarity.